dotnet/docs/docs/standard/serialization/json-serialization-how-to.md

 ## How to get the library

-* For apps and libraries that target .NET Core 3.0, `System.Text.Json` is included in the shared framework.
+* For apps and libraries that target .NET Core 3.0, the `System.Text.Json` library is included in the shared framework.
 * For other target frameworks, install the [System.Text.Json](https://www.nuget.org/packages/System.Text.Json) NuGet package:
   * .NET Standard
   * .NET Framework